-Omar is a member of the firm’s zoning and land use department.
+Omar is a member of the firm’s zoning, land use, Web3, Digital Assets and Metaverse practices.

 Previously, Omar was an Arizona licensed realtor focused on acquiring and selling residential properties for real estate investors.